huigeonkim/Secure_Communications_Python_EE6104/README.md

 We welcome contributions to this project.
 Please adhere to best code contribution practices.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Contact
 For queries or discussions, feel free to open an issue in the repository or contact the repository owner directly.